- Volunteer Opportunities

 Snowshoe with a Naturalist Guides

 January through March, guides swap hiking boots for snowshoes and lead both field trip and community groups on tours of Spruces Campground in Big Cottonwood Canyon.
 Like the Silver Lake Field Trips, these tours cover watershed health and adaptations, as well as scat and track identification in the snow.
 Volunteers receive interpretive and curriculum-specific trainings before leading tours.
 Field trip tours run Tuesday-Friday, 10 AM to 12 PM, but we also host a number of Full Moon Tours and Alta Snowshoe Tours.
 Guides must be able to lead at least one field trip group a week.
 In return, guides receive ski pass perks.
-Trainings for this winter season have already started, but please fill out this form and we’ll let you know when the next volunteer training event occurs!
+Please fill out this application and we’ll let you know when the next volunteer training event occurs (Fall 2018)!

 Tour with a Ranger Guides

 Mid-December through March, we have a dedicated group of volunteers on skis who give naturalist tours to resort-goers at Brighton, Solitude, Alta, and Snowbird.
 Volunteers interact with visitors between co-led tours on easy ski runs.
 Tours cover canyon geology, history, winter ecology, watershed, wildlife, and more!
 Guides must be able to volunteer 6-8 weekend days during the season, including holidays.
 Training on tour topics is provided before the season begins.
-Trainings for this winter season have already started, but please fill out this form and we’ll let you know when the next volunteer training event occurs!
+Please fill out this application and we’ll let you know when the next volunteer training event occurs (Fall 2018)!